ricoandreaslepp/CTF/CTFLearn/index.md

 ## BruXOR

 <code>There is a technique called bruteforce.
 Message: q{vpln'bH_varHuebcrqxetrHOXEj No key!
 Just brute .. brute .. brute ... :D</code>

-# IDEAS

-## .ws files (beginner)
-A random file with no extension with whitespace code in it